 If you’ve ever had a bladder infection and were told to drink cranberry juice, here’s why.
-Benzoic acid is produced by many plants and high concentrations are found in certain berries.
-Benzoic acid can be found naturally in:
+Benzoic acid has antifungal properties and is produced by many plants.
+High concentrations of benzoic acid are found in cranberries and are also found naturally in:

 - Greengage plums

 - Ripe cloves

 Sodium benzoate is not known to be carcinogenic on its own.
 However, there have been concerns by the FDA that when both vitamin C (ascorbic acid) and sodium benzoate are mixed, they form benzene, a known human carcinogen.
 Benzene is also formed when potassium benzoate is combined with vitamin C. Shelf life and exposure to high temperature or light affect the rate that benzene is formed.

 In May 2007, the professor of molecular biology and biotechnology at the University of Sheffield and an expert on aging, ProfessorPeter Piper, spoke out linking benzoates to cell damage.
 The preservative caused an increased production of oxygen radicals, or “free radicals”, which several studies have linked to serious diseases and to the general aging process.

 According to Professor Piper’s research which he published in 1999, benzoates attack the cells’ mitochondria.
 Mitochondria are the body’s “cellular power plants”.
 They generate most of the cell’s supply of energy and their ability to operate efficiently is vital to good health.